Make a referral >Donate >

 (If you cannot make this date and are interested in applying please contact us)

-Are you creative, compassionate but assertive and patient and have a real appetite for those that others may have either forgotten about or turned away?
+Are you compassionate but assertive, patient and have a real appetite for those that others may have either forgotten about or turned away?
 Passionate about helping others?
-Your own personal resilience?
-If so we have the perfect job for you!
+Have your own personal resilience?
+We are seeking an enthusiastic, motivated team player, with an interest of working with people with complex needs.

-The successful candidate will join our team who work with individuals who attend A&E, call 999 or have been admitted to hospital more than might be expected.
+The successful candidate will join our team who work with individuals who frequently attend A&E, call 999 or have been admitted to hospital more than might be expected.
 The work involves creating strong and trusting connections with people often with complex medical & social needs, to encourage and support them into the relevant community based services that both improves their quality of life and reduces their reliance on emergency services.

-In this 18.75 hour per week role there will be community based face to face work as well as telephone contact and liaison.
+In this 18.75 hour per week role there will be community based, face to face work as well as telephone contact and liaison.

-Who are Doncaster Mind’s community coaches?
+Who are Doncaster Mind’s HIU community coaches?

 Community Coaches draw on the involvement and valuable skills of those around them, such as the voluntary sector, social services, clinicians and neighbourhoods, to re-connect people with services in their communities.